isl-org/OpenBot/android/app/README.md

 #### Camera

 The first item shows the preview resolution.
 The second item shows the crop resolution.
 This is the image that is used as input to the neural networks.
 You will notice that this resolution changes depending on which model you select below.
 If you train your own autopilot, make sure to select the `AUTOPILOT_F` model.
 The crop resolution should show `256x96`.
 The switch on the right is used to toggle between the rear and the front camera.

 #### Model

-There are three models that come with the app:
+There are two models that come with the app:

-- **DETECTOR_V1_1_0_Q**: This model is used for person following.
+- **MobileNetV1-300**: This model is used for person following.
 It uses a SSD object detector with MobileNet V1 backbone.
 The model is quantized for better performance on embedded devices.
-- **DETECTOR_V3_S_Q**: This model is used for person following.
-It uses a SSD object detector with MobileNet V3 backbone.
-The model is quantized for better performance on embedded devices.
+It comes with the app.
-- **AUTOPILOT_F**: This model is used for autonomous navigation.
+- **CIL-Mobile**: This model is used for autonomous navigation.
 It will predict controls directly from the camera input.
 Chances are that it will not work in your environment.
 You should follow our instructions to train your own [Driving Policy](../../policy) and replace it.

+Additonal models can be downloaded from the Model Management screen.

 The switch on the right is used to turn the network on and off.
 When the network is running, it produces the controls for the robot and the game controller is disabled.
 However, you may still use the buttons on the game controller, for example to toggle this switch with the R1 trigger button to regain control of the robot.